 Strom Thurmond Dam

-Strom Thurmond Lake is a man-made lake between the Georgia and South Carolina borders.
-It was originally called Clarks Hill Lake and the state of Georgia still officially recognizes it by that name.
-The Thurmond Dam on the Savannah River created the lake.
-This dam provides flood control, hydroelectric power, recreation, and fish and wildlife management.
+Strom Thurmond Lake is a man-made lake on the Savannah River between Georgia and South Carolina.
+Originally called Clarks Hill Lake, and the state of Georgia still officially recognizes it by that name.
+The dam provides flood control, hydroelectric power, recreation, and fish and wildlife management.

 Highway US-221 crosses the dam to connect South Carolina and Georgia.
 There are two viewing areas from the South Carolina/east side – the Visitor Center and the Below Dam Recreation Area.